 GREs are NOT required for admission into this program.

-3 credits in each of the following:
+3 credits in each of the following before the start of the program:

 All applicants to the Graduate Programs will be carefully reviewed by the Program's Admissions Review Committee.
 Candidates are selected based on demonstrated ability to succeed academically, references, appropriate volunteer/work experience, and written communication skills.